-Russell Hayman represents clients in complex criminal and civil cases.
-He has extensive experience in internal investigations, voluntary disclosures, grand jury investigations, pretrial motions practice, jury and court trials, and criminal and civil appellate practice.
-He has handled criminal and civil health care fraud matters for providers of pharmaceuticals, biologics and medical devices as well as hospital, home health, hospice and skilled nursing facility (SNF) services, including alleged violations of the Federal Anti-Kickback Statute, qui tam litigation, Medicare and Medicaid reimbursement matters, and matters arising under the Stark law.
+For healthcare providers, Russell has handled complex civil as well as criminal fraud matters for providers of pharmaceuticals, biologics and medical devices as well as hospital, home health, hospice and skilled nursing facility (SNF) services, including alleged violations of the Federal Anti-Kickback Statute, the False Claims Act and matters arising under the Stark law.

 Previously, Russell served as a federal prosecutor in Los Angeles and as a senior official of the US Justice Department in Washington, DC.
-In these roles, he tried more than 20 federal cases to verdict, including the first espionage case ever brought by the United States against an agent of the Federal Bureau of Investigation (US v.
+As a federal prosecutor, he tried the first espionage case ever brought by the US against an agent of the Federal Bureau of Investigation (US v.
 Richard W. Miller).
 Additionally, Russell served as a deputy chief of the Criminal Division of the US Attorney’s Office in Los Angeles, California.

 Served as lead trial counsel in a federal antitrust case involving Sherman 1, Sherman 2 and Clayton Act antitrust claims; the jury deliberated for approximately an hour before returning a defense verdict in favor of the Firm’s client (GN Netcom Inc. v.
 Plantronics Inc., Del., 2017)

 Served as lead trial counsel in a patent infringement action related to two-way wireless communications over cellular and Wi-Fi networks; the jury returned a verdict of no infringement, a complete victory for the Firm’s client (Mobile Telecommunications Technologies, LLC v.
 BlackBerry Corp., N.D.
 Tex., 2016)